jinyus/dart_beacon/packages/state_beacon_core/README.md

     -   [overrideWith](#futurebeaconoverridewith): Replace the callback.
 -   [Beacon.stream](#beaconstream): Create derived beacons from Dart streams. values are wrapped in an `AsyncValue`.
 -   [Beacon.streamRaw](#beaconstreamraw): Like `Beacon.stream`, but it doesn't wrap the value in an `AsyncValue`.
--   [Beacon.batch](#beacondobatchupdate): Combine multiple updates into a single notification.
 -   [Beacon.debounced](#beacondebounced): Delay value updates until a specified time has elapsed, preventing rapid or unwanted updates.
 -   [Beacon.throttled](#beaconthrottled): Limit the frequency of value updates, ideal for managing frequent events or user input.
 -   [Beacon.filtered](#beaconfiltered): Update values based on filter criteria.